 - Personality.

-We will see them in more depth.
+We will examine them more closely.

 Intelligence